IchBinEthan/cse15l-lab-reports/lab1.md

 Hi friends of CSE 15L!
 This is a tutorial for all of you to log into a course-specific account on ieng6.

-Step 0 -- Have an ieng6@ucsd.edu account to begin with.
+## Step 0 -- Register for the account.
+Have an ieng6@ucsd.edu account to begin with.
 Please make sure you have one to connect with; If not, ask your TA for help in registering.

 ## Step 1 -- Install Visual Studio code.